litestar-org/litestar/docs/usage/applications.rst

 Layered architecture
 --------------------

-Litestar has a layered architecture compromising of (generally speaking) 4 layers:
+Litestar has a layered architecture compromising of 4 layers:

 #.
 The application object :class:`The application object <litestar.app.Litestar>`
 #. :class:`Routers <.router.Router>`